 Over the last few years there’s been a lot more awareness about the benefits of energy efficiency around the home.
-But – whether your main motivation is to help your budgets or the planet – what are the options, especially if you live in an older property?
+But whether your main motivation is to help your budgets or the planet, what are the options, especially if you live in an older property?
 Can your home really be energy efficient without costing a fortune?
 Find out more about insulating your home and whether it’s worth spending money to save energy.

-If you haven’t tried the basics, such as insulating your loft or draught proofing your doors and windows, read the article on Saving money and energy around the home.
-There’s also lots of useful information at the Energy Saving Trust website.
+If you haven’t tried the basics, such as insulating your loft or draught proofing your doors and windows, read my article on saving money and energy around the home.
+There’s also lots of useful information on the Energy Saving Trust website.

 Insulating your walls